Collecting, cleaning, displaying, researching, and appreciating TRIVETS and related go-withs!

 COMPOSITION: cast iron with traces of the original gold paint.

 DIMENSIONS: 6 1/4 x 4 1/4″ and flat on the reverse (as all these trivets are) with backcoping to the horseshoe.

 ON FACE: Y.M.C.A. and MIND SPIRIT BODY

 ON REVERSE: DESIGNED BY Y.M.C.A.
 NORTHAMPTON (inscribed on triangle)

 One of the most interesting things about collecting trivets is discovering the history behind a design!
-The Hampshire Regional YMCA provides some of the history behind the Northampton, Massachusetts YMCA, built in 1904.
-It’s my guess this horseshoe was either sold as a fundraiser before or during construction or designed and cast soon after the YMCA opened.
+The Northampton, Massachusetts YMCA was was built in 1904.
+This horseshoe was likely sold as a fundraiser for the construction project or it may have been a commemorative of the grand opening.

 I was also excited to find this RPPC (real photo post card) of the Northampton YMCA a few years ago on eBay.
 After scanning the image, by using Adobe Photoshop I was able to sharpen the picture.
 The postcard was designed to look like the bark of a tree, with a section peeled back to reveal the image.
-This RPPC postcard is dated 1906 (on the front) and the back of the card is postmarked 1908.
+This RPPC postcard is dated 1906 (on the right front) and the back of the card is postmarked FEB 2, 1907.

 Over the intervening years Bill and Sandy Kotrba have sold the majority of their horseshoe plaque trivet collection.
 A few years ago I purchased this YMCA horseshoe back from them.
 What goes around comes around!

 ● Horseshoe plaque trivet styles and acronyms